-Karina Talamantes is running for the Sacramento County Board of Education Area 2.
+Karina Talamantes is a newly-elected Trustee for the Sacramento County Board of Education in Area 2.
 Karina's near decade of experience as an educator and career counselor allows her to be a strong advocate for Sacramento students, educators, and community members.

 Karina’s students-first philosophy makes her a leader and champion for students in and out of the classroom.
 Inside the classroom, she has advocated for students as a substitute teacher and student-translator in special education programs.